We are a trusted partner offering a curated selection of best tickets and tours. This is not the official website.

 The rekindling ceremony at the Arc de Triomphe is a daily public ceremony held at 6:30pm where the eternal flame at the Tomb of the Unknown Soldier is rekindled by a veterans' association.
 The ceremony honors the sacrifice of French soldiers who died in World War I and has been held daily since November 11, 1923.

-Yes, the Arc de Triomphe is beautifully illuminated every night, offering a stunning view and photo opportunity after dark.
+Yes, the Arc de Triomphe is beautifully illuminated every night, presenting a stunning view and multiple photo opportunities.